Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Results

 \paragraph{Responsive High-Capacity Models: Dense and MoE Dynamics}

-Within the Qwen3 family, budget responsiveness appears only in the high-capacity variants (30B and 32B), though their architectures differ fundamentally: the 30B employs mixture-of-experts (MoE) while the 32B uses a dense architecture.
+Within the Qwen3 family, budget responsiveness (F1 improvement with increased thinking budget) appears only in the high-capacity variants (30B and 32B), though their architectures differ fundamentally: the 30B employs mixture-of-experts (MoE) while the 32B uses a dense architecture.